kuldeepsingh15/yoga-hub/README.md

 # Yoga Hub
-This project is a part of an assignement given by FlexMoney.
+This project is a part of an assignment given by FlexMoney.
 This is a full stack app using MySQL, React.js, Node.js and Express.js

 <!-- Deployed Links -->
 (Netlify) Frontend Link: